Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 #### Forestry
-Modifes the water cycle on a local scale, depending on the type of trees and area of effect.
+Modifies the water cycle on a local scale, depending on the type of trees and area of effect.